How to Make Queso Blanco Goat Cheese with Cider Vinegar: An Illustrated Guide

 About Queso Blanco Cheese

 Queso Blanco cheese made with cider vinegar is a firm, sliceable cheese which is nice for stir-fries, chunky omelettes, adding to sauces, and snacking.
-It takes on the flavor of the dish it is cooked with, and could even be used as a substitute for tofu.
-It is a traditional Latin American cheese, and, while it does soften some, it doesn't really melt.
-It does brown nicely.
+It takes on the flavor of the dish in which it is cooked, and could even be used as a substitute for tofu.
+It is a traditional Latin American cheese and, while it does soften some when heated, it doesn't really melt.
+It browns nicely.

-Queso Blanco cheese lends itself well to additions such as sweet or hot peppers, and fruits such as chopped dried apricots.
+Queso Blanco cheese lends itself well to additions such as sweet or hot peppers stirred right into the curds, and fruits such as chopped dried apricots, craisins, or other plump dried fruits.

-You do not need a cheese press in order to make it...it hangs in bags to develop over a period of hours.
+You do not need a cheese press in order to make it . . . it hangs in cotton bags to develop over a period of hours.

 There are only 2 ingredients: